 Find out when your card issuer reports information to the credit bureaus and pay attention to the date you make your card payments each month.
 If your balance is high when your issuer sends your account information to the credit bureaus, such as a few days before the end of the billing cycle, then the credit utilization used in your credit score will also be high.

 Make sure your balance is low by your account statement closing date (the date your billing cycle ends).
 Check a recent copy of your billing statement to gauge your next account statement closing date.

 If you have a card with a $5,000 limit, and you’ve spent $2,500, you have a 50% utilization rate.
 You can call your card issuer and ask for a limit increase up to, say, $25,000, if you've had a change in income.
-This change in your card limit puts you at only 10 percent utilization, which could make a substantial difference to your credit score.
+This change in your card limit puts you at only 10% utilization, which could make a substantial difference to your credit score.
 Note, though, that credit bureaus can also ding you for requesting additional credit, since this can result in a hard inquiry to your credit report.

 This is probably the most low-maintenance way to keep your utilization low.
 This way, even if you’re using the cards throughout the month, a mid-month payment can pay the card back down to a level that stays below the 30% threshold.

 Fortunately, a high credit utilization won't hurt your credit score forever.
 As soon as you reduce your credit card balances or increase your credit limits, your credit utilization will decrease, and your credit score will go up.

 Frequently Asked Questions (FAQs)

 What is a good credit utilization ratio?